hansamaligamage/msgraph-excel/README.md

 We can access to all these Office 365 products through a single REST endpoint and manage millions of data in Microsoft Cloud

-This sample application is going to read a JSON file and writes it into an excel table using Graph API, and it generates a chart on top of that excel file
+This sample application is going to read a JSON file and writes it into an excel table using Graph API, and it generates a chart on top of that excel file.
+You can find the json file from the root of the project directory